hybridgroup/commander/README.md

 ## How It Works

-The Commander mobile application can communicate with any device using the [Common Protocol for Programming Physical I/O](http://cppp.io).

-[Cylon](http://cylonjs.com), [Gobot](http://gobot.io) and [Artoo](https://artoo.io) are frameworks that implement an API compatible with this protocol.

 Commander can be used to send commands to your robots or listen for events coming from them.

 You can load a "command set" that is a list of the preconfigured commands and you can choose between different types of layouts.

+The Commander mobile application can communicate with any device that supports the [Common Protocol for Programming Physical I/O](http://cppp.io).

+[Cylon](http://cylonjs.com), [Gobot](http://gobot.io) and [Artoo](https://artoo.io) are frameworks that implement an API compatible with this protocol.

 ## Using Commander